Performance golf ball fitting focuses on finding the best ball for your game and lowering your score.

 JAPAN TOUR: Japan Golf Tour Championship

-- Satoshi Kodaira, a 23-year old "Young Gun" from Japan, earned his first-career JGTO title by one shot over fellow Titleist Brand Ambassadors and Pro V1x loyalists S.K.
-Ho of Korea and Kiradech Aphibarnrat of Thailand.
+- Satoshi Kodaira, a 23-year old "Young Gun" from Japan, earned his first-career JGTO title by one shot over fellow Titleist Brand Ambassador and Pro V1x loyalist S.K.
+Ho of Korea.

 - The win earns Kodaira a five-year exemption on the Japan Golf Tour, as well as an invitation to the WGC-bstone Invitational in August.

 - What’s in Satoshi Kodaira’s Bag?: Pro V1x, 910D3 driver (9.5), 909H hybrid (17.0), 913Hd hybrid (20.0), MB irons (4-9), Vokey Design pitching (48), gap (52) and lob (58) wedges, Scotty Cameron Newport 2 putter.

 wrote on June 25, 2013